 Isn’t nature exciting?
 If you have an interest in animals, plants, and other things in nature Stockholm has much to offer.

-The city has many museums where you can experience and explore everything from the origins and development of the earth to amazing plants and a fascinating wildlife.
-Here are six museums where you can go on exciting adventures in the world of biology and nature.
+The city has many museums where you can experience and explore everything from the origins and development of the earth to amazing plants and fascinating wildlife.
+Here are five museums where you can go on exciting adventures in the world of biology, plants, and nature.

 The Biological Museum – Photo credit: © eFesenko/Shutterstock.com